Rights of Juveniles in Missouri

 Right to Counsel

 Children are entitled to representation by an attorney, whether hired or appointed, in any delinquency or status offense proceeding.
-A child can waive this right only with court approval.
+A child can waive this right only under limited circumstances and with court approval.

 Despite adults having the "right to a speedy trial," criminal cases can sometimes last a long time before the proceedings finally end.
 Missouri juvenile cases, however, tend to be much faster and are often resolved within a couple months.
 If a child is held in detention, there is even more pressure on the court and Juvenile Officer to try and finalize the case as quickly as possible.